How I fear forgetting, forgetting seasons,

 Click on the options at the top of this page to explore my website, read my blog, and learn about my two published books, Inscription (novel) and Sudden Arabesque (poetry).
 Latest news is below.

 LOOK!
-SEEING WITH GERARD MANLEY HOPKINS This was a Cheltenham Poetry Festival event (outside the Festival itself which takes place in spring) at the Suffolk Anthology bookshop.
-I very much enjoyed preparing it, deepening my life-long love of this extraordinary poet.
-He died with his great gifts known to only a few, but is now one of the most beloved and influential poets in the English language.
-There was some background on his life, short readings from his poems and notebooks, and a personal exploration of his compelling voice.
+SEEING WITH GERARD MANLEY HOPKINS This talk last September was a Cheltenham Poetry Festival event (outside the Festival itself which takes place in spring) at the Suffolk Anthology bookshop.
+Hopkins died with his great gifts known to only a few, but is now one of the most beloved and influential poets in the English language.
+I offered some background on his life, short readings from his poems and notebooks, and a personal exploration of his compelling voice.